 Also onboard will be a series of interconnecting rooms designed for groups traveling together.

 The exclusive suites-only The Haven on Norwegian Bliss will be double the size of The Haven complex on Norwegian Escape with three stories and featuring: 80 suites, a private restaurant with indoor and outdoor dining, lounge with dedicated mixologist, two-story Observation Lounge, plus a courtyard with retractable roof, a private pool, four whirlpools, a sauna and single spa treatment room.

-The rest of the ship will feature a standard mix of inside, oceanview, balcony, mini suite and spa balcony cabins.
+The rest of the ship will feature a standard mix of inside, oceanview, balcony, mini-suite and spa balcony cabins.

+Norwegian Bliss will depart its European shipyard in April, sailing a series of cruises that will get it to its summer homeport of Seattle by June.
 Purpose-built for Alaska cruises, Norwegian Bliss will spend its first summer sailing weeklong Alaska itineraries from Seattle.
 Port stops will include Ketchikan, Juneau, Skagway and Victoria (British Columbia).

 To tie in with the Alaska theme, the ship's hull will boast a marine life design, painted by Wyland, an artist known for his whale murals.

-In fall 2018, the ship will feature a series of Pacific Coastal, Mexico and Panama Canal voyages before arriving at its winter homeport of Miami, from which it will offer seven-night Eastern Caribbean cruises.
+In fall 2018, the ship will feature a series of three Pacific Coastal, Mexico and Panama Canal voyages before arriving at its winter homeport of Miami, from which it will offer seven-night Eastern Caribbean cruises.